2013 Honda Pilot Performance

 Handling and Braking

-The majority of test drivers note that the Pilot doesn’t handle well, especially when navigating city streets.
+The majority of test drivers note that the 2013 Pilot doesn’t handle well, especially when navigating city streets.
 Additionally, its steering lacks feel, and one reviewer thinks the brakes are too soft.
-However, one reviewer says that the Pilot offers car-like handling.
+However, another reviewer says that the Pilot offers car-like handling.
 One test driver says that its all-wheel drive system allows for a good off-road driving experience.

 - "It's still car-like, and we appreciate the tidy turning radius when negotiating tight spaces.
 The tires' tall sidewalls are a boon to ride quality, but handling does suffer a bit because they cause the steering to feel slightly lazy. … The brakes have good pedal feel, but simulated panic stops result in quite a bit of nosedive." -- Consumer Guide